Community recovery in non-binary and temporal stochastic block models: Results for temporal SBMs

-Algorithm~\ref{alg:MarkovClustering} requires a priori knowledge of the interaction parameters.
+Algorithm~\ref{alg:MarkovClustering} requires a priori knowledge of the block interaction parameters.
 This is often not the case in practice, and one has to learn the parameters during the process of recovering communities \cite{Billingsley_1961,Pensky_2019}.
 In this section, we adapt Algorithm~\ref{alg:MarkovClustering} to estimate the parameters on the fly.

-Let~${n}_{ab}(i,j)$ be the observed number of transitions $a \to b$ in the interaction pattern between nodes $i$ and $j$, and let $n_a(i,j) = \sum_{b} n_{ab}(i,j)$.
-Let $P(i,j)$ be the 2-by-2 matrix transition probabilities for the evolution of the pattern interaction between a node pair $\{i,j\}$.
+Let~${n}_{ab}(i,j)$ be the observed number of $a \to b$ transitions in the interaction pattern between nodes $i$ and $j$, and let $n_a(i,j) = \sum_{b} n_{ab}(i,j)$.
+Let $P(i,j)$ be the 2-by-2 transition probability matrix for the interaction pattern between node pair $\{i,j\}$.
 By the law of large numbers (for stationary and ergodic random processes), the empirical transition probabilities

 are with high probability close to $P(i,j)$ for $T \gg 1$.